rubyworks/yaml_command/README.md

 ### Ruby Interpreter

 The `yaml` command is a Ruby script, so you will need a Ruby interpreter installed on your system.
 There are a few of these now, such as Rubinius, JRuby and the original MRI.
-The later is the typical choice, and usually can be installed via your operating system's package manager.
+The latter is the typical choice, and usually can be installed via your operating system's package manager.
 For example, on dpkg-based systems like Ubuntu, you can type in a shell console: